-Philadelphia Orchestra • Music of the Baroque, Chicago • Bach Society of St. Louis • Carmel Bach Festival
+Philadelphia Orchestra • Music of the Baroque, Chicago • Bach Society of Saint Louis • Carmel Bach Festival

-Los Angeles Master Chorale • The Florida Orchestra • Cape Cod Symphony • Alabama Symphony
+Univ. of Georgia • LA Master Chorale • The Florida Orchestra • Cape Symphony • Alabama Symphony

 Canada: Victoria Symphony • Calgary Philharmonic • Eaton Singers, Alberta • Pro Coro Canada, Edmonton

 Good supertitles are not literal or word-for-word translations.
 They invite the audience into the experience of listening, allowing them to quiet their minds and open their hearts, making them more susceptible to the power of the music.
 The original text is not only translated, it is condensed, carefully pruned, without eliminating the essential meaning and message.
 Supertitles should present an accurate sense of the words within the context of the musical composition and the intention of the composer.
 Nothing should jar the senses or distract the listener from engaging with the music.

 Drawing on decades of experience as a performer, lecturer, and translator, I create supertitles that are lovingly and carefully distilled to the musical, linguistic, and theological essence of the original text.
 Although my catalogue includes the music of many composers, I especially enjoy creating supertitles for the music of J. S. Bach.

 My supertitles are standard PowerPoint presentations, compatible with Macs or PCs.
 Each rental includes a clearly labeled cueing score.

 Excerpt from a Monterey Herald review of Bach's St. Matthew Passion at the Carmel Bach Festival.

 “This performance of the great Bach masterpiece is further served by new supertitles created by David Gordon, who has spent the last 37 years performing and studying the Passion.
 What [conductor Bruno] Weil has achieved with the musical elements, Gordon accomplishes with the text, reducing the supertitles to their purest form in clear, elegant language.